 • setInitialized: Marks the application as initialized to prevent reinitialization.

-• setNotes: Sets the initial notes with predefined content, positioning them on the screen.
+• setNotes: Sets the initial notes with predefined content and positioning.

 Implement the handleNoteChange function to manage updates to notes.